 Experimental studies on IEEE 802.11 networks consider the physical layer behavior of Wi-Fi devices.
-Ware et al. [28] demonstrate that the channel is always captured by the packet having the strongest SIR in hidden node scenarios.
+Ware et al. [29] demonstrate that the channel is always captured by the packet having the strongest SIR in hidden node scenarios.
 This capture behavior can cause unfairness issues within Wi-Fi networks, despite the use of request to send/ clear to send (RTS/CTS).
-However, the SIR is the only parameter studied in that work.
-In this paper, we consider additional parameter such as packet arrival time and different chipsets.
+However, the SIR is transmission flowgraph.